 1) Play to your strengths

-As much as I loved connecting with families through teaching young children, the kind of strengths that teachers have – working on a computer in their off hours to plan curriculum, writing up summaries of each special needs child’s day, knowing that they will be well enough to get to school most days over the school year – are not open to me anymore.
+As much as I loved connecting with families through teaching young children, the kind of strengths that teachers have – working on a computer in their off-hours to plan curriculum, writing up summaries of each special needs child’s day, knowing that they will be well enough to get to school most days over the school year – are not open to me anymore.

-But helping parents enjoy family life more by sharing my knowledge over the airwaves: that’s my strength.
+However, helping parents enjoy family life more by sharing my knowledge over the airwaves: that’s my strength.

 Going through the process of finding my strengths in this overt, formal way helped me on the path to my true calling.

 2) Know yourself well

-The best piece of advice I received in learning about myself was: put a large piece of butcher paper up on your wall – mine spanned about 8 feet – and over the course of several days, write every word that you think of about yourself.
-Then, leave it up for several more days and as you walk by it, notice what pops out at you… For me, “coach,” “mom,” “teacher,” “great with kids,” “resourceful,” words like that really stood out.
-It was almost exactly a year ago that I did that exercise; to see all those words representing me helped me find a direction, as I think about it now really acted as an arrow pointing toward my true calling.
+The best piece of advice I received when learning about myself was: put a large piece of butcher paper up on your wall – mine spanned about 8 feet – and over the course of several days, write every word that you think of about yourself.

 3) Don’t work in a vacuum

 While I depended upon my husband and kids for so much during my recovery, it was really my connection with them – and with all the support of family and friends, all the teachers and coaches and physical therapists – that got me through.

 This is the path I walked to learn from all the hints that the universe left in my path over the years of my life, from talking too much in elementary school to developing a podcast that materially helps parents every day.

 With a master’s degree in early childhood education, years of experience as a public preschool teacher and then as a parent, and as a person who’s interested in connecting with other people through conversation, podcasting really is a true calling for me.

-What’s your true calling?
 Please get working on it.
-The world needs your input.